AndreasChristensen89/project-three-python/README.md

 The scope is within beginner boundaries.
 Features are limited but should be smooth and completely functional.
 Maximum three choices per screen, excluding return option.

 ## Structure
 The features have been laid out previously.
 The flow of the website is simple and should be intuitive for most anyone.
 Game, rules, high scores.
 Players are guided through the game with supporting text that helps them understand what is happening.
-When starting the application the player is immediately in the menu.
+When starting the application, the player is immediately in the menu.
 In case there is some confusion / if the player wishes to know more about the rules of the game the navigation menu makes it simple to return.
 The structure is limited, so the menu should not make player feel lost.

 ## Surface